Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Incorporating Valves into a Model for Peristalsis

-It is now clear that a region of open valves is described using the continuity \eqref{eq:PR_modified2_0} and force-balance \eqref{eq:continuity_modified2_0} equations for a valveless pipe, but with a modified momentum equation \eqref{eq:homogenized} that takes into account the coarse-grained valve resistance.
 This equation could have been guessed by adding the resistance of our tube and $n_v$ valves in series.
-The differential equations \eqref{eq:PR_modified2_0}, \eqref{eq:continuity_modified2_0}, and \eqref{eq:homogenized} are written entirely in terms of the continuous functions $\bar{P}_0$, $\bar{Q}_0$, and $\bar{R}_0$.
-While $\bar{P}_1$ and $\bar{R}_1$ are both discontinuous at the valves (and contain identical $\bar{y}$ dependence), $\bar{Q}_1$ is independent of the microscopic coordinate $\bar{y}$, so much like the theory for regions of closed valves, the leading-order term in our expansion for regions of open valves works particularly well at describing the flow which is the fundamental quantity of interest.
+In the limit $\epsilon \rightarrow 0 $, equations \eqref{eq:PR_modified2_0}, \eqref{eq:continuity_modified2_0}, and \eqref{eq:homogenized} are exact.
+These are the expressions for the valve continuum in a region of open valves.
+While $\bar{P}_1$ and $\bar{R}_1$ are both discontinuous at the valves, $\bar{Q}_1$ is independent of the microscopic coordinate $\bar{y}$, so much like the theory for regions of closed valves, the leading-order term in our expansion for regions of open valves works particularly well at describing the flow which is the fundamental quantity of interest.